Kingsbridge railway station (England)

 Kingsbridge railway station was the terminus station of the single track branch GWR line from Brent to the town of Kingsbridge.

+History

-Opened in December 1893 the stone built station served the town and the surrounding area.
-The station was also the railhead for the town of Salcombe.
+The station opened in December 1893 to serve the town and towns in the surrounding area such as Salcombe.
 Work was started on construction of the extension of the line from Kingsbridge to Salcombe but work was soon abandoned.
-Popular for both local and leisure travel, the station saw a 25% increase in traffic during its last year of operation.
+The station saw a 25% increase in traffic during its last year of operation.

-Despite a great deal of local opposition, the station was closed for freight and passengers on 16 September 1963, and the site is now covered by an industrial estate.
+The station was closed for freight and passengers on 16 September 1963, and the site is now covered by an industrial estate.

+Description

+The station buildings were constructed in stone except for a corrugated iron carriage shed.